mayank93k/ScalaRestApiClient/README.md

 # ScalaRestApiClient
-A Scala project demonstrating how to make GET and POST requests to RESTful APIs using Java’s HttpURLConnection.
-This example covers sending requests, handling responses, and managing timeouts, providing a foundation for building Scala-based HTTP clients for web services.
+A simple Scala project demonstrating how to make HTTP requests (GET and POST) to RESTful APIs using Java's HttpURLConnection.
+This project provides a practical example of handling API responses, including parsing JSON data, error handling, and managing timeouts.
+It's designed to help developers get started with Scala-based HTTP clients for interacting with web services.